tparchman/F24_BIOL792/week1_unixI/unixI_primer.md

 ## To prepare for next week and beyond:

-- quick guides to basic Unix commands can be found in [Appendix 2](https://github.com/tparchman/BIOL792/blob/master/unix_resources/Haddock_and_Dunn_quickguide_Appendices.pdf) of Haddock and Dunn and the course page has numerous 'cheat 'sheets' under unix_resources, such as this [unix cheat sheet](https://github.com/tparchman/BIOL792/blob/master/unix_resources/unix_cheat_sheet.pdf).
+- quick guides to basic Unix commands can be found in Appendix 2 of Haddock and Dunn and the course page has numerous 'cheat 'sheets' under unix_resources.
 These will be extremely useful.

 - Useful primer from "Unix and Perl to the Rescue", by Bradnam and Korf.
 For this course, the [unix_primer](http://korflab.ucdavis.edu/Unix_and_Perl/current.html) is hard to beat.
 Please bookmark this and get familiar with part 1 and part 2.